bibbox/bibbox-documentation/docs/installation_v4_bibbox_linux.md

 ##### Install Docker Engine, MacOS, Windows

-To install the newest docker-engine package follow the [install dokumentation](https://docs.docker.com/engine/install/) on the official docker website.
+To install the newest docker-engine package follow the <a href="https://docs.docker.com/engine/install/" target="_blank">install dokumentation</a> on the official docker website.

 ##### Install docker-compose:

-To install the newest docker-compose package follow the [install dokumentation](https://docs.docker.com/compose/install/) on the official docker website.
+To install the newest docker-compose package follow the <a href="https://docs.docker.com/engine/install/" target="_blank">install dokumentation</a> on the official docker website.

 ##### Install the BIBBOX (in the Beta only Debian based Linux Distributions are featured)